kristian0808/holbertonschool-printf/README.md

 Output: The current year is 2023
 Output: This is a char : H
 ```

+## What happens when
+When ``` _printf("hello %s\n", "world", 1, 2, 3, 4); ```
+is called, the function has no way to know that more arguments were passed, so it will just ignore them.
+The function will not fail.
+The user is responsible for calling the function the right way.
 ## Files contained in this repository

 | Name  | Information |